-US: largest, deepest, most competitive
+US: largest, deepest, most competitive market, but needs careful stock selection

 The US is AGA's largest exposure (by investee company location).
 We believe it has many attractions in terms of being the deepest, most mature PE market, where the operational practices that Apax is looking to adopt are most likely to be accepted.
 In terms of exit, it also has deep capital markets, as well as many large PE buyers.
-On the downside, we believe it is the most competitive PE market, with significant numbers of players potentially going head-to-head with Apax on each deal.
-While there is always an issue with precise data definitions, there is an argument that the net return from the average US buyout fund is converging with public equity returns, having been a significant outperformer over the long term.
-4 In contrast, less mature markets in Europe and Asia, in aggregate, continue to earn superior returns.
-We believe that, as is so often the case with PE, the opportunity is not just a macro consideration but also a micro-company specific situation.
-The top-quartile PE manager will significantly outperform, and having the right model in the US to identify micro opportunities will deliver significantly market-beating returns after all costs.
+On manager will significantly outperform, and having the right model in the US to identify micro opportunities will deliver significantly market-beating returns after all costs.